EclipseFdn/ecdtools.eclipse.org/content/initiatives/standard-developer-workspace-definition.md

 Standard developer Workspace aims to support all developer tasks, such as: code, compile, build, test, debug, and deploy, from a single user virtual environment.
 It may include: IDE, technology stacks, toolchains, security and connectivity instruments, developed source-code and apps (build artifacts) storage.

-Note: the focus (and reference implementation) is cloud and kubernetes
+Note: the focus (and reference implementation) is cloud and Kubernetes